 If you’re a serious and dedicated Dungeon Master or another sort of RPG gamer, then you probably have a lot of precious and delicate gear.
-So when you’re getting ready to move, you need to plan well ahead of your relocation date to move your game pieces successfully from your old place to your new one.
+So when you’re getting ready to move, you need to plan well ahead of your relocation date on how to move your game pieces successfully from your old place to your new one.

 Here’s how to make sure that your moving campaign is a successful one.